Skip to main content

 validate_ph_value()

-Validates if a pH value is within the acceptable range (0-14).
+Validates that a pH value is within the acceptable range (0 to 14).

 result_t validate_ph_value(float ph_value) {